openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

   utilization, operation, facilitation, activation, completion, reaction, improvement, movement, discovery, difficulty

-Here's an example of a sentence drafted in the passive voice, and how it was rewritten in the active voice.
+Here's an example of a sentence drafted in the passive voice and how it was rewritten in the active voice.

   Passive: This method is typically applied to free text fields, including discussion posts and wiki articles.

-  Active: Open edX typically applies this method to free text fields, including discussion posts and wiki articles.
+  Active: The Open edX community writers typically apply this method to free text fields, including discussion posts and wiki articles.